hazur84/Hackintosh-X299-VENTURA/README.md

    - iMacPro1,1 require revpatch=sbvmm in boot-args along with RestrictEvents.kext to get incremental updates, without this setting you get full-size updates
    - All systems that have the OCLP root patch applied receive full-size updates.

-After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal Sonoma operation.
+After the system is updated, RestrictEvents.kext and the boot argument can be disabled because they are not required for normal operation.

 # CHANGELOG:
 1. OpenCore 1.0.3 (29/jan/2025)